aab18011/aab18011.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me page"
+title: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# About Me

 I’m a multidisciplinary scientist and junior researcher working at the interface of **Computational Chemistry**, **Computational Biology**, and **Transition‑Metal Complex Catalysis**.
 My goal is to deepen our understanding of molecular structure and reactivity, and to translate that knowledge into new, greener technologies.
+I am also keenly interesting in cognitive sciences as it relates to molecular physics.

 ---